-Canon 1Ds versus Canon SL2
+Canon 1Ds vs SL2

-The Canon EOS-1Ds and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were officially introduced, respectively, in September 2002 and June 2017.
+The Canon EOS-1Ds and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were announced, respectively, in September 2002 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1Ds) and an APS-C (SL2) sensor.
-The 1Ds has a resolution of 11 megapixel, whereas the SL2 provides 24 MP.
+The 1Ds has a resolution of 11 megapixels, whereas the SL2 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL2 is considerably smaller (54 percent) than the Canon 1Ds.
 Moreover, the SL2 is substantially lighter (64 percent) than the 1Ds.
 It is worth mentioning in this context that the 1Ds is splash and dust resistant, while the SL2 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1Ds) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (SL2).
 You can compare the optics available in the Canon EF Lens Catalog.